 Inventory is stated at the lower of cost or market value on a first-in, first-out basis.
-Inventory costs include direct materials, direct labor, direct subcontractor costs, and manufacturing overhead.
+Inventory costs include direct materials, direct labor, and manufacturing overhead.
 The Company provides inventory write-downs based on excess and obsolete inventories determined primarily by future demand forecasts.